unicode-org/message-format-wg/experiments/stasm/spec/model.md

 }
 ```

-Variants are keyed using one or more literals.
+Variants are keyed using zero or more literals.
 The runtime specification defines how the variant's keys are matched against the message's _selectors_.
 It's valid for a variant to have zero keys, in which case it becomes the _default_ variant.
 A message with a single key-less variant will always select it during formatting.

 ## Patterns